 What is No Dig Gardening?

-‘No dig’ gardening is a response to an understanding of the complex web of life in soil and the importance of maintaining it intact.
-It is an important component in permaculture gardening and is a concept which underpins several of its common practices.
+‘No dig’ gardening is a response to an understanding of the complex web of life in the soil and the importance of maintaining it intact.
+It is an important component in permaculture gardening and is a concept that underpins several of its common practices.

 As the name suggests, rather than digging or tilling the soil, we aim to disturb it as little as possible.

-Traditionally, gardeners will turn over soil to maintain aeration, and to incorporate organic matter.
-Those who practice no dig gardening can demonstrate that this is not only unnecessary, but also that disturbing the soil through these practices harms the ecosystem.
+Traditionally, gardeners will turn over the soil to maintain aeration and to incorporate organic matter.
+Those who practice no-dig gardening can demonstrate that this is not only unnecessary but also that disturbing the soil through these practices harms the ecosystem.

 Healthy living soil comprises: